-Hotels will have to regain consent from anyone they’re currently communicating with to continue doing so, and it will need to be clearly explained what content they will receive and how their data will be used.
+Hotels must have regained consent from prospective guests they’re currently sending promotional emails to – and it will need to be clearly explained what content they will receive and how their data will be used.

-To do this, hotels must run a campaign seeking permission to email guests – both existing and prospective – and ask them to opt-in to communications.
+One way to do this, is for hotels to run a campaign seeking permission to email prospective guests and ask them to opt-in to promotional communications.

 Here’s what you should include in the initial email of these permission pass campaigns:

 - A valuable reason for them to opt-in

 - What they will continue to receive if they do opt-in

 - An option to unsubscribe and have their data removed